 The Enze staff travels quite a bit, both for enjoyment and to curate collections at the studios and ateliers of some of the brightest up-and-coming designers around the world (work can be pleasure too, right?).
-We’ve had a spring full of adventure, and spent a good amount of time in two of our very favorite places, New York and Istanbul, putting together our Fall/Winter 2016 offerings to debut in our new brick and mortar location on Abbot Kinney Boulevard in Venice Beach, California.
+We’ve had a spring full of adventure, and spent a good amount of time in two of our very favorite places, New York and Istanbul, putting together the Enze Fall collection for our Abbot Kinney Boulevard, Venice flagship.

 It's been said that Istanbul is New York’s twin of the East, and it’s certainly easy to draw comparisons.
 New York has the Hudson and East River.
 Istanbul has the Bosphorus.
 They have comparable transit systems and walking culture.
 They both boast vibrant restaurant and creative scenes and when it’s just too hot to hack it in the concrete jungle, locals steal away to the Hamptons, or Marmaris.

 But as much as we loooove The Big Apple, Istanbul has so much to teach, as if it's New York’s way cool great aunt.
 New York is living the dream, but Great Aunt Istanbul has a lifetime of experience under her belt (or hundreds of them).
 She’s got history, she can spot a fad in the blink of an eye, she has seen some sh*t.
 Compared to New York’s several hundred years of incorporated history, Istanbul has been the center of civilization for literally thousands.
 When you’re the largest city connecting Asia and Europe, you’re naturally the center of attention, darling.
 In real terms, this center of attention status means (in order from awful to awesome) conflict, commerce, diplomacy, and a heightened understanding of design, style, and culture.